a16z-infra/ai-town/README.md

 ## Customize your own simulation
 NOTE: every time you change character data, you should re-run `npx convex run testing:debugClearAll --no-push` and then `npm run dev` to re-upload everything to Convex.
 This is because character data is sent to Convex on the initial load.
 However, beware that `npx convex run testing:debugClearAll --no-push` WILL wipe all of your data, including your vector store.

-1. Create your own characters and strories: All characters and stories, as well as their spirtesheet references are stored in [data.ts](./convex/characterdata/data.ts#L4).
+1. Create your own characters and stories: All characters and stories, as well as their spirtesheet references are stored in [data.ts](./convex/characterdata/data.ts#L4).
 You can start by changing character descriptions.
 2. Updating spritesheets: in `data.ts`, you will see this code:

 ```export const characters = [